 Scroll to find the line item of the reversed payment and funds being returned to your Float Cash balance

-Will Reversed or Cancelled Payments Sync to QuickBooks Online (QBO) or Xero?
+Will Failed or Cancelled Payments Sync to QuickBooks Online (QBO), Xero or Microsoft Dynamics?

-No, reversed and cancelled payments do not sync to QuickBooks Online (QBO) or Xero.
+No, failed and cancelled payments do not sync to QuickBooks Online (QBO), Xero or Dynamics.
 The bill will remain marked as "Unpaid".
 However, depending on when the payment failed, a payment record may or may not appear in your accounting system.

 Make sure to manually reconcile failed payments in your accounting system.
 You may need to remove or void partial payment records created before the failure occurred.

-Once you have resolved the issue that caused the payment to be reversed or cancelled, you will be able to follow the steps below to re-submit your invoice:
+Once you have resolved the issue that caused the payment to have failed or cancelled, you will be able to resubmit your invoice.

 - Create a new Bill to reattempt the payment